-^{&#}x27;--add-missing'
+'--add-missing'

-Programs], page 5); this option will cause the missing ones to be automatically added to the package, whenever possible.
+Automake requires certain common files to exist in certain situations; for instance config.guess is required if configure.in runs AC_CANONICAL_HOST.
+Automake is distributed with several of these files (see Section 2.6 [Auxiliary Programs], page 5); this option will cause the missing ones to be automatically added to the package, whenever possible.
 In general if Automake tells you a file is missing, try using this option.
 By default Automake tries to make a symbolic link pointing to its own copy of the missing file; this can be changed with --copy.